alexpw/clawk/README.md

 $ seq 1 3 | clawk -m '(identity x)'
 ```

-*of course you could just use `x` and omit `identity`*
+However, clawk optimizes this by skipping identity placeholder functions.

 ### Data Formats

 As was said, each line of STDIN is interpreted as "edn" by default, but "json", "csv", "tsv", and "text" are available.
 You can choose both an input (-i) and an output (-o).
 The output is also defaulted to "edn", but can be overridden.

 ```
-$ echo -e '1\n2\n3\n' | clawk -i 'edn' -o 'edn' -m '(* x x)' 1
+$ echo -e '1\n2\n3\n' | clawk -m '(* x x)'
+1
 4
 9
 ```

 This is pretty nice when you have a Clojure map on each line. `x` becomes your map and is easy to work with.
-Notice that if nil is returned from the mapper (the :404 map), then it is considered blankd and is filtered out by default.
+Notice that if nil is returned from the mapper (the :404 map), then it is considered blank and is filtered out by default.

 ```
 $ echo -e '{:name "joe"}\n{:404 "skip me"}\n{:name "alex"}' | clawk -m '(:name x)'